Fervent Singapore football fans begin making plans to support Lions at 2027 Asian Cup

 But, in November 2025, the 36-year-old was at the Kai Tak Stadium in Hong Kong, where he witnessed Singapore secure historic qualification for the 2027 Asian Cup with a 2-1 win over the hosts.

-With their place at the continental showpiece confirmed, the interaction designer immediately began discussing travel plans with friends to support the Lions at the Jan 7-Feb 5 tournament in Saudi Arabia.
+With their place at the finals confirmed, the interaction designer immediately began discussing travel plans with friends to support the Lions at the Jan 7-Feb 5 tournament in Saudi Arabia.

 Following the draw in Riyadh on May 9, Faris wasted no time booking his flights, accommodation and tickets for Singapore’s group-stage matches against Australia (Jan 9), Tajikistan (Jan 14) and Iraq (Jan 19).